dhrumilpatel02/data_analysis_tools_final_assignment/README.md

 Description of analysis:
 -As we have to find the effect of mental health illness and attitudes towards mental health vary by geographic location.

 -I decieded to carry out the analysis on the United States of America.

--At first I imported necessary libraries
+-In the "analysis.py" file at first in I imported necessary libraries

 -Then I imported the survey.csv dataset and made two different dataframes to run analysis on two different variables (seek_help and treatment)